shen341/chromeExtension/extension/readme.md

-# SwitchBot Integration Chrome Extension
+# Iot Integration Chrome Extension

-This Chrome extension adds SwitchBot integration functionality to the calendar page.
-It automatically detects the stay code and adds a SwitchBot button for quick address lookup.
+This Chrome extension adds Iot integration functionality to the calendar page.
+It automatically detects the stay code and adds a Iot button for quick address lookup.

 ## Features

 - Automatically detects when the drawer content is loaded
 - Finds and extracts the stay code from the page
-- Adds a SwitchBot button for retrieving one-time passwords
+- Adds a Iot button for retrieving one-time passwords
-- Fetches password information when the SwitchBot button is clicked
+- Fetches password information when the Iot button is clicked
 - Displays the password along with the stay code
 - Includes a test button and address label for testing purposes
 - Provides address lookup functionality using zipcodes